AdamNaghs/shell/README.md

 It might be a good idea to change the way that input is handled If the input were as easy as a file stream then I could just parse the next word from the input buffer in each command.
 But with stdin and the way I am currently handling input I don't think its as easy.
 I could define a set of line seperators but then I cannot use any of those seperators as input to commands.

+I should rewrite shell_loop_manual_step and all the builtins to change the way input is parsed.
+The shell_loop_manual_step will tokenize the line and store a stack copy so we can increment the ptr without leaking memory.
+In the while loop we will check if the first element of the array is a function and if it isnt we will break the loop.
+If it is a function we will run the function.
+I should also change the way the return string is handled and have the builtin functions take a string ptr that they append their output to instead of them returning a unique string.
+That way functions can see what the output is so far.
 ## Pipes '|'
 I implemented pipes in a cheaty way.
 I'm just passing the result string of a command that is being piped to the command that it is being piped to as the first argument.